Payne680/Quote-Generator/README.md

-# Quote Generator web app, generating random quotes.
+# Quote Generator web app, generating random quotes from an api.